Looking for things to do in San Diego at night?

 With their home at Valley View Casino Centre they play professional hockey as part of the feeder league for the NHL.

-Fast paced and family fun (even when there are fisticuffs), do catch a game if you’re there for the season.
+Catch a game if you’re there for the season.

 5. Bars and Dining